Tutorial: Configuring NetSuite for automatic user provisioning

 - An Azure Active directory tenant.

-- A user account in Netsuite with Team Admin permissions.
+- A user account in Netsuite with administrator permissions.

 Azure Active Directory uses a concept called "assignments" to determine which users should receive access to selected apps.
 In the context of automatic user account provisioning, only the users and groups that have been "assigned" to an application in Azure AD are synchronized.